ewaldmire/ascender/docs/docsite/rst/administration/containers_instance_groups.rst

 .. |Instance Group example| image:: ../common/images/instance-groups-scenarios.png
 		:alt: Illustration showing grouping scenarios.

 Arranging resources in this way offers a lot of flexibility.
-Also, you can create instance groups with only one instance, thus allowing you to direct work towards a very specific Host in the climber cluster.
+Also, you can create instance groups with only one instance, thus allowing you to direct work towards a very specific Host in the ascender cluster.

 .. _ag_instancegrp_cpacity: